OpenZeppelin/cairo-contracts/docs/Access.md

 ### Quickstart

-This library's initializer simply consists of assigning an owner within the constructor of a Cairo contract like this:
+Integrating [Ownable](../src/openzeppelin/access/ownable.cairo) into a contract first requires assigning an owner.
+The implementing contract's constructor should set the initial owner by passing the owner's address to Ownable's [initializer](#initializer) like this:

 ```cairo
 from openzeppelin.access.ownable import Ownable